-120 Either
+120137 Either the 1992 Agreement or the 2002 Agreement.
 3. Questions relating to the English Transfer Annex

 22. Would the laws of your jurisdiction characterize each transfer of Eligible Credit Support as effecting an unconditional transfer of ownership in the assets transferred?
 Is there any risk that any such transfer would be recharacterised as creating a security interest?
 If so, is there any way to minimize such risk?
 What would be the specific consequences of such a recharacterisation (referring back to issues related to perfection, priority and formal requirements for establishing both as discussed with regard to the Security Documents in part II above).